Don't Deepen the Extinction Crisis by Rushing Reckless Law Reform

-Fill out your details below and we'll send the following letter to your Federal MP - don't forget you have to submit the letter on page 2 to ensure your letter is sent!
+Fill out your details below and we'll send the following letter to your Federal MP and Senators - don't forget to view your letter and then hit send

-- It is essential that environment laws are strengthened to provide strict protection for critical habitats for threatened species and to deal with climate change and cumulative impacts.
+- provide strict protection for critical habitats for threatened species and deal with climate change and cumulative impacts;

-- Much more funding is needed to ensure the protection and recovery of our threatened species.
+- require resources to be provided to secure the protection and recovery of our threatened species.

-Now is not the time to loosen environmental regulations and pass laws with detrimental impacts on nature, as some have been calling for, but instead to ensure that our environment is put at the centre of our thinking and regulations strengthened and enforced.
+Now is not the time to weaken environmental regulations and pass laws that will have detrimental impacts on nature, but instead to ensure that our environment is put at the centre of our thinking and laws strengthened and enforced.